 Outlook: Stable for now

-Ducks and geese need water, and right now, many of them have just what they need.
+Ducks and geese need water, many of them have just what they need.
 In fact, the 2022 State of the Birds Report by the North American Bird Conservation Initiative showed that “birds are declining overall in every habitat except wetlands.”
 That means waterfowl are, for now, in pretty good shape.

 But the future of ducks and geese is still in peril.
 So much so, in fact, that the country’s largest waterfowl advocacy group is raising the alarm.